rashmi0888/Deep-Learning/GAN/README.md

-1. There is 1 jupyter notebook - GAN.ipynb in this folder.
+There are 2 jupyter notebooks in this folder.

-2. The code implements a GAN for MNIST dataset.
+GAN.ipynb implements a Generative Adversarial Network for MNIST dataset.
-3. Analyzes influence of learning rate and batch size on validation and test accuracy.
+  Analyzes influence of learning rate and batch size on validation and test accuracy.
-4. Analyzes influence of batch normalization and dropout on performance.
+  Analyzes influence of batch normalization and dropout on performance.

+DCGAN.ipynb implements a Deep Convolutional Generative Adversarial Network for MNIST dataset.
+  Analyzes influence of learning rate and batch size on validation and test accuracy.